EJEHardenberg/xemark/README.md

-#XEMARK_0
-xemark is a simple markdown grammar that allows for simple blog html to be generated from a set of rules
+xemark is a simple markdown grammar that allows for blog html to be generated from a set of simple BNF rules

-@XEMARK Grammer Document

-#:id:Rules
+# Rules
 =====================
-<

 - All documents begin with #XEMARK_ followed by a version number.
 	<
 	- Currently the version doesn't matter so long as there is a number.